Marocco2/EpicRace/README.md

 # Epic Race
-### Have you ever wish to play a soundtrack if you have overtaked the leader of the race?
+### Have you ever wish to play a soundtrack if you have overtook the leader of the race?
 ##NO?
 # YOU'RE KIDDING ME!
 Just download and enable this app.
 It plays music if: